Skip to main content

 Collaboration Inquiries / Prospective Students:

-I am available for collaboration on research projects, thesis supervision, architecture and creative projects, and industry consulting.
+I am available for thesis supervision, design crits, architectural design and creative projects, book reviews, technology and educational consulting.

 Students at Harvard: Please reach out using my harvard.edu address.
-Specify the reason for our meeting in the subject line and include a brief description of your background in the main email body.
+Specify the reason for our meeting in the subject line.
+Include a brief description of your background in the main email body.

 Book Office Hours with me: Office Hours